Reinforcement Learning with Backtracking Feedback: Experimental Results

 \section{Experimental Results}

 In this section, we present empirical evidence validating the effectiveness of RL with Backtracking Feedback (RLBF).
 We conduct a comparative analysis against relevant baselines, including standard Instruction Tuned models (IT), IT models trained on our reward function that excludes backtracking specific rewards, BSAFE+, and Circuit Breakers \citep{zou2024improving}, focusing on robustness against adversarial attacks and the preservation of model utility.
-We provide all necessary information to reproduce the experiments in the supplementary material.
+All experiments use A100 80GB GPUs with bf16 mixed precision and the AdamW optimizer, with a 100-step linear warmup followed by cosine decay.
+The learning rate is $1\mathrm{e}{-5}$ for SFT and $5\mathrm{e}{-6}$ for RL, and we set $\lambda_{SFT}=0.1$.
+The SFT dataset contains 300k augmented examples generated as in Section~\ref{sec:sft}.
+Training each model required approximately 800 GPU hours (250 for SFT and 550 for RL).